adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### `config.shares.add()` method
 This is a method that can be used in order to add a share to the `shares` section of an instance of `ConfigGen`.

-- PARAMETERS: `sharename`, `path` and `access`
+- ARGUMENTS: `sharename`, `path` and `access`

   - PARAMETER `sharename`: it is a string that contains the name of the new share

   - PARAMETER `path`: it is a string that contains the path of the new share

   - PARAMETER `access`: it is an array of strings that contains the list of access rules of the share

 EXAMPLE:
 ```js